Two-Tower Hybrid Embedding Networks for GRN Inference

 Single model vs ensemble vs GCAN baseline on human brain scRNA-seq data.

-GCAN's 91% accuracy masks a 0.692 F1-score driven by poor recall — the two-tower ensemble is more reliable on balanced prediction despite a lower headline accuracy.
+GCAN's 91% accuracy masks a 0.692 F1-score driven by poor recall.
+The two-tower ensemble is more reliable on balanced prediction despite a lower headline accuracy.

 Accuracy Attribution